howaboutyu/NCA/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you setup to train the model on your local machine.
+These instructions will get you setup to train the model on your local machine, preferably with a GPU.